Search

 Article 26

-Emphasizing the role of true scholars in explaining religious teachings and removing the tarnish of prejudice, deviation and extremism from their understanding is considered one of the vital needs of society.
+The role of true scholars in explaining religious teachings and removing the tarnish of prejudice, deviation and extremism from their understanding is considered one of the vital needs of society.
+We call upon our true scholars to play this role to the utmost of their ability.

 Article 27